(Updated: August 27, 2024)

 State Trust Permits

-A State Trust Land Recreational Permit is required for the AZT800 as it crosses State Trust Land while detouring off the AZT proper to bypass Wilderness areas.
+A State Trust Land Recreational Permit is required for both 300 & 800 riders as it crosses State Trust Land while detouring off the AZT.
 The permit is available online at the link below.
-Please note, AZT300 riders do not need a permit because there is a 15-foot easement for the AZT wherever it travels on State Trust Land.
 NOTE: If you reside outside of the United States, please use a secured or prepaid credit card issued by a US entity or bank to purchase a permit online.

 https://asld.secure.force.com/recreationalpermit/